MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernanceAccessReviewDecisionInstanceStage.md

 You can only add reviewers to the **fallbackReviewers** property but can't remove existing **fallbackReviewers**.
 To update an **accessReviewStage**, its **status** must be `NotStarted`, `Initializing`, or `InProgress`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgIdentityGovernanceAccessReviewDecisionInstanceStage](/powershell/module/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDecisionInstanceStage?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)